David Williams (bishop of Truro)

-David Grant Williams (born 16 April 1961) is a Church of England bishop.
-He is the current Bishop of Basingstoke, a suffragan bishop in the Diocese of Winchester.
+David Grant Williams (born 16 April 1961) is a Church of England Bishop who is the current Bishop of Truro; he was previously the Bishop of Basingstoke, a suffragan bishop in the Diocese of Winchester.
 Before his consecration in 2014, he was vicar of Christ Church, Winchester.

 Early life

 Williams was born on 16 April 1961 in Reading, England, and spend his childhood in Uganda.
-He studied social policy at the University of Bristol, graduating with a Bachelor of Science (BSc) degree.
+He was educated at Newport Free Grammar School, then a grammar school in Newport, Essex.
+He studied social policy at the University of Bristol, graduating with a Bachelor of Social Science (BSocSc) degree.

 After university, he spent a number of years working in Kenya with the Church Mission Society.
 Along with his missionary work, he was deputy head of a secondary school in eastern Kenya.
-He returned to the UK to study for ordination at Wycliffe Hall, Oxford.
+He returned to the UK and served as a lay assistant at Christ Church Clifton, Bristol, from 1985 to 1986.
+He then went on to study for ordination at Wycliffe Hall, Oxford, between 1986 and 1989.

 Ordained ministry

-Williams began his ordained ministry as a curate at All Saints Church, Ecclesall, in the Diocese of Sheffield from 1989 to 1992.
+Williams was ordained in the Church of England as a deacon in 1989 and as a priest in 1990.
+He began his ordained ministry as a curate at All Saints Church, Ecclesall, in the Diocese of Sheffield from 1989 to 1992.
 He was then vicar of Christ Church, Dore, before being appointed Rural Dean of Ecclesall in 1997.
 In 2002, he became the vicar of Christ Church, Winchester.
 During his time at Christ Church, he also served the wider community: he set up the city's street pastors project, and made visits to Winchester Prison, to the Royal Hampshire County Hospital and to the University of Winchester.
 In 2012, he was appointed an honorary canon of Winchester Cathedral.

-He was elected to the General Synod, the governing body of the Church of England, in 2010.
+He was elected to the General Synod of the Church of England in 2010.
 As a priest, he joined the House of Clergy.
-In 2012, he was appointed Chair of the House of Clergy of the Winchester diocesan synod.
+In 2012, he was appointed chair of the House of Clergy of the Winchester diocesan synod.
 He stood down from these appointments upon becoming a bishop.

 Episcopal ministry

 In June 2014, it was announced that he would be the next Bishop of Basingstoke, a suffragan bishop in the Diocese of Winchester.
 On 19 September 2014, he was consecrated a bishop at Winchester Cathedral by Justin Welby, Archbishop of Canterbury.
-He led his first service as bishop at St Michael's Church, Basingstoke on 28 September 2014.
+He celebrated his first service as bishop at St Michael's Church, Basingstoke, on 28 September 2014.

 On 20 May 2021, it was reported that Tim Dakin, Bishop of Winchester, had "stepped back" as diocesan bishop for six weeks, in light of the threat of a diocesan synod motion of no confidence in his leadership.
 Williams also "stepped back" and Debbie Sellin, Bishop of Southampton, served as acting diocesan bishop.
 Williams' leave was later extended to the end of August 2021.

+On 11 December 2024, the Prime Minister's Office announced that Williams was to be the next Bishop of Truro.
+He was translated by the confirmation of his election, at St Mary-le-Bow on 28 March 2025.